Slendersdf/Rainfall/level6/walkthrough.md

 ```

-So the source string is our argv[1] (param_2 in the main), and the destination buffer is only 64 bytes.
+So the source string is our av[1], and the destination buffer is only 64 bytes.
 We can deduce that we will inject our attack in the argument of the ELF, and make the destination overflow so that we can overwrite __dest with the address of n().

 3. Let's attack: